ChowdhuryFatema/To-Do-List/README.md

 ### Live Project Link
 https://chowdhuryfatema.github.io/to-do-list/
 ### Project Description
-<p> This project shows how to add a task and delete it after completion, and how to remove it from the list.</p>
+##### This project shows how to add a task and delete it after completion, and how to remove it from the list.
 ### Technologies
 -Html5 </br>
 -Raw CSS </br>